freedomofpress/dangerzone/docs/developer/doit.md

 ## Tips and tricks

-* You can run `doit list --all -s` to see the full list of tasks, their dependencies, and whether they are up to date.
+* You can run `doit list --all -s` to see the full list of tasks, their dependencies, and whether they are up to date (U) or will run (R).
+Note that certain small tasks are always configured to run.
 * You can run `doit info <task>` to see which dependencies are missing.
 * You can pass the following environment variables to the script, in order to affect some global parameters: